 Professionals, parents and young people (14-18 years) can refer to using the links at the top of this page – this is our preferred means of receiving a referral, and it is the quickest and safest way of getting the information to us.

 WE NO LONGER ACCEPT POSTAL REFERRALS.

 - When you submit the referral you will receive an on-screen message to confirm that your referral has been received

 - We will process the referral as soon as we can and we will contact you and the family to keep you updated

 - Due to information governance and data security the system does not offer the facility for saving partially completed forms

 - For similar reasons, the system does not automatically send you a copy of the referral.

-- We would be happy to post you a copy of the referral form that you submitted on request (please call us on 01422 300 001 to ask for this).
+- If you require a copy of the referral form that you submitted, please request this by calling us on 01422 300 001 or emailing us at firstname.lastname@example.org

 • Parents and Carers